 Conservation Departments and other wildlife officials are forcing wild animals and people together; they are trying to bring back populations of black bears and other wild animals in places like Missouri and Arkansas, but they are not providing these animals with any kind of safe sanctuary.
 Wild animals should not be forced to live in an environment where they are deliberately and needlessly killed by the authorities and hunters.

 Law enforcement personnel, conservation agents and other wildlife officials who are employed in the management of wildlife, are needlessly exterminating wild animals.
 Every time a wild animal is involved in any kind of confrontation with people, the usual protocol of the authorities is to kill the animal.
 There are always other options in dealing with wild animals besides killing them.
-For example, wild animals can be live-trapped and relocated in refuges away from people.
+Wild animals can be live-trapped and relocated.

 Wild animals do not recognize man-made laws and are not guilty of committing crimes; they should never be treated like criminals.
 If a wild animal acts aggressive, the authorities usually treat it worse than a serial killer with no mercy or clemency.
 Wild animals deserve better than this – even serial killers are afforded a “fair” trial.